otto-de/api-guidelines/guidelines/020_guidelines/030_http/5000_http-headers.md

 |||

 ||| accordion Location
 The `Location` header includes a fully qualified URL.
+This URL also [must be absolute](/guidelines/020_guidelines/050_hypermedia/2010_must-use-absolute-urls.md) and respect any `Forwarded` header.
 Use this for two use cases:

 - Redirection: When answering a request with a `3xx` status code, the header value should point to where the resource moved.
 - Creation: When succesfully creating a resource via `POST`, you should tell a client the final location of that resource using the `Location` header.
 If a resource was created via `PUT` the client is already aware of the resource location, in this instance you should not set the `Location` header.